The Student Health Centre

 If You Are Taking Regular Medication

-After arriving at university, please book in with a GP to arrange a review of your medications.
+After registering with us, please contact us via our Consulting Room with details of your medication and past medical history, so we can arrange a review of this.
+If you are under specialist follow up and need a transfer of care locally, then please also provide details of this and if possible bring copies of your last clinic letters with you when you come to University.
 If taking oral contraception book with a contraceptive nurse to continue your care, or if you have been prescribed it from a UK GP previously, please fill in the contraception request form at reception.

 If you have been advised by the surgery to submit a contraceptive pill review please complete our online Contraceptive Pill Review form.